prakharsingh-74/AI-powered-meeting-notes-summarizer-and-sharer/README.md

 # AI Meeting Summarizer and Email Sharer

 ## Overview
 This project is an AI-powered meeting notes summarizer and sharer.
-It allows users to upload meeting transcripts, generate concise and actionable summaries using an LLM (Large Language Model), and share those summaries via email directly from the web interface.
+It allows users to upload meeting transcripts, generate concise and actionable summaries using an LLM API, and share those summaries via email directly from the web interface.

 ---